-Is Hialeah, Florida, a safe place to live in or visit?
+How dangerous is the most diverse city in Florida?
+Is Hialeah safe as a place to live in or visit?

 Like many other cities in Florida, Hialeah is a popular tourist destination, and also an attractive spot for pensioners or people looking for a better (and cheaper) place to live than NY or LA.
 But is Hialeah safe?